ionic compounds header image.

 Migration of ions during electrolysis

-We can observe the movement of ion during the electrolysis of coloured compounds; for example copper chromate dissolves to form a green solution.
+We can observe the movement of ions during the electrolysis of coloured compounds; for example copper chromate dissolves to form a green solution.
 If this green solution is added to a U-tube and electrolysed (has an electrical current passed through it) as shown in the diagram below, we observe a pale blue colour at the cathode; the cathode is also covered in a brown furry solid.
-At the anode a yellow colour and some bubbling is observed.
+At the anode a yellow colour and some bubbling is observed as water molecules are decomposed to release oxygen gas.
 The electrolysis of copper chromate showing the migration of coloured ions to the anode and cathode.
 Copper chromate is an ionic compound containing blue copper ions (Cu2+) ions and yellow chromate ions (CrO42-).
-These two ions mix and the resulting solution is green.
-However when the solution is electrolysed the positively charged (Cu2+) ions are attracted to the negatively charged cathode and the yellow CrO42- ions are attracted to the positively charged anode.
+These two coloured ions mix and the resulting solution is green.
+However when the solution is electrolysed the positively charged blue (Cu2+) ions are attracted to the negatively charged cathode and the yellow CrO42- ions are attracted to the positively charged anode.
 This simple demonstration is a good piece of evidence for the presence of ions in a solution.

 Key Points